philjord/ElderScrollsExplorer/README.md

 ####It does not have:

-An avatar for your charater
+- An avatar for your charater

-AI of any sort for NPCs/CREAs
+- AI of any sort for NPCs/CREAs

-A decent interface

-An inventory or any game play elements
+- Any game play elements

+- A decent interface

-DLC content is not loaded
+- DLC content is not loaded

-BSA loading priority
+- BSA loading priority

-Sounds running properly
+- Sounds running properly

-ESM scripts ( so script based objects will probably always appear)

-Shadows
+- Shadows

-Game time
+- Game time

-A decent sky
+- A decent sky

-Proper water surface
+- Proper water surface  (it has water shaders that make it wobble)